mjordan/hocrify/README.md

 ## Configuration

-You will need to configure the following four variables at the top of the script:
+You will need to configure the following variables at the top of the script:

 * `input_dir`: the path to the page images, organized by book or newspaper issue.
 * `output_dir`: where to save the output, including a copy of the input page image files.
 If left empty (`''`), output will be written back to `input_dir`.
 If the output directory doesn't exist, it will be created.